Workday/warp-core/gh-pages-src/content/contents/getting_started_scala.md

 ## DSL Operations
 The DSL provides a flexible way to describe experimental setups for conducting repeated trials, and supports the following operations:

-* `testId(id: String)` sets a testId, the name under which results will be recorded in our database. (default `"com.workday.warp.Undefined.undefined"`.
+* `testId(id: TestId)` sets a testId, the name under which results will be recorded in our database. (default `"com.workday.warp.Undefined.undefined"`.
 Typically we use the fully qualified method name of the test being measured.)

 * `invocations(i: Int)` sets the number of measured trial invocations (default 1).
 * `warmups(w: Int)` sets the number of unmeasured warmups (default 0).